Septic System Operation and Maintenance

 Toilets Aren’t Trash Cans

 Your septic system is not a trash can.
-Besides human poop and pee, toilet paper, and soap used for washing, not much else should be going down your drain.
+Besides human waste, toilet paper, and soap used for washing, not much else should be flushed down your toilet.